Preparing a Linux server for BMC Digital Workplace Catalog installation

 # ls -al /usr/java total 12 drwxr-xr-x 3 root root 4096 Aug 8 00:50 . drwxr-xr-x.
 14 root root 4096 Jul 22 00:13 .. lrwxrwxrwx 1 root root 16 Aug 8 00:50 default -> /usr/java/latest drwxr-xr-x 7 root root 4096 Aug 8 00:50 jre1.8.0_144 lrwxrwxrwx 1 root root 22 Aug 8 00:50 latest -> /usr/java/jre1.8.0_144

-By default, Oracle installs Java into a folder with a version number, such as /usr/java/jre1.8.0_144, and creates the /usr/java/latest symbolic link to point to the folder.
+If you use Oracle JRE, by default, Oracle installs Java into a folder with a version number, such as /usr/java/jre1.8.0_144, and creates the /usr/java/latest symbolic link to point to the folder.
 When you edit the installation options file, specify the symbolic link rather than the versioned folder.
-When you update the server Java version, the symbolic link will remain consistent and keep your application running after the update.
+When you update the server's Java version, the symbolic link will remain consistent and keep your application running after the update.

-If Oracle Java is not installed, download and install the latest release of Java version 1.8 according to the directions on .
+If Java is not installed, download and install the latest release of Java version.

 rpm -ivh http://javadl.oracle.com/webapps/download/AutoDL?BundleId=227541_e758a0de34e24606bca991d704f6dcbf OR wget http://javadl.oracle.com/webapps/download/AutoDL?BundleId=227541_e758a0de34e24606bca991d704f6dcbf rpm -ivh AutoDL\?BundleId\=227541_e758a0de34e24606bca991d704f6dcbf

-- After you have installed Oracle Java, return to steps 1 and 2 to set the default Java version.
-Then follow step 3 to confirm that the location of the Java JRE folder is represented in the symbolic link /usr/java/latest.
+- After you have installed Java, return to steps 1 and 2 to set the default Java version.
+Then, follow step 3 to confirm that the location of the Java folder is represented in the symbolic link /usr/java/latest.

 Preparing a server for installation as a non-root user

-If you will be installing BMC Digital Workplace Catalog as a non-root user, the system administrator with root user access must grant the non-root user account with permission to the folders and files indicated in the following tables.
+If you want to install BMC Digital Workplace Catalog as a non-root user, the system administrator with root user access must grant the non-root user account with permission to the folders and files indicated in the following tables.
 If a file or folder in the tables does not exist on the server, create the file or folder and set its ownership and permissions.